Philadelphia, PA State Inspection for Your Vehicle

 New Vehicle Registrations and Renewals

 A safety inspection must be done when you buy a used car.
-The car must pass inspection by an authorized mechanic before the state registers the vehicle.
+The car must pass inspection by an authorized mechanic in inspection stations before the state registers the vehicle.
 Additionally, every vehicle needs to pay for a registration renewal each year.
 Newer cars might not need the inspection on an annual basis; check with a trusted mechanic for more information specific to your vehicle.

 A thorough inspection before the purchase can be a real advantage because it gives you a full understanding of the condition of the car at a particular moment in time.
 If any repairs are needed, you will understand the associated costs before making your decision.
 The inspection can offer two benefits because you will learn about the car’s current operating condition and if all is in order, you will receive the certificate needed to pay for the state registration.